mt-support/tribe-ext-divi-compatibility/readme.txt

 = 1.1.0 2018-06-13 =

-* Fixed styling of mini calendar widget when used in a sidebar
+* Fixed styling of Mini Calendar widget when used in a sidebar
-* Fixed the color of the present day date in the mini calendar widget
+* Fixed the color of the present day date in the Mini Calendar widget
 * Adjusted the width of the day/date box (and event info box) in the sidebar so the day doesn't wrap when using a narrow sidebar
 * Updated extension template
 * Added readme.txt